ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 Also is necessary to modify the function that transform a node from the provider model to the portable model of jclouds, to include the new automatic hardwareId (if apply).

-### How to create custom hardwares
+### How to use custom hardwares
-There are two ways to create a custom hardware: setting in on the hardwareId or specifying cores and ram values using minCores and minRam.
+There are two ways to use a custom hardware: setting in on the hardwareId or specifying cores and ram values using minCores and minRam.

-#### Creating a custom hardware using hardwareId
+#### Custom hardware using hardwareId
 To set CPU and RAM with hardwareId you have to set the hardwareId using template builder with the format:

 `automatic:cores=2;ram=4096`